droidsolutions/job-service/README.md

 On the .NET side there is an interface `IJobContext` that can be implemented in your DbContext.
 This uses the `JobBase` class which has annotations that may be useful when using it as an entity for [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).

 The `JobRepositoryBase<TContext, TParams, TResult>` is a full implementation of the `IJobRepository<TParams, TResult>` interface using the `Job<TParams, TResult>` entity where necessary.
 Parameters and results are optional, that's why the `IJobContext` only uses the `BaseJob` entity.
 The `JobRepositoryBase<TContext, TParams, TResult>` handles checks for parameter and result existence and uses `JobBase` where they don't apply.
-If theyare needed, `JobBase` entities are casted to `Job<TParams, TResult>`.
+If they are needed, `JobBase` entities are casted to `Job<TParams, TResult>`.
 For this to work, your `DbContext` must register the entity, for example like this:

 ```cs
 public class TestContext : DbContext, IJobContext